Brogandaisy/novelnest/README.md

 - W3Schools / styling and html/css support / testing
 - Bootstrap / styling / grid layout / forms
 - Code Institute's "I think therefore I blog" Walkthrough project
 - Django 5 by Example Book - Huge help with building the project django code, especiall with authorisation settings, including account set up, and password reset.
 - Squoosh - compress images to webp
 - Images sourced royalty free from Canva.com
-- Name, made up and gained inspiration from other websites including GoodReads.
+- Name of the app is made up, by gaineing inspiration from other websites including GoodReads.

 # Future Features
 In the future I would like to add the following features to help improve UX: